They’re a knock-off of the Starbucks pumpkin scones.

 White Chocolate Chip Pumpkin Spice Pudding Cookies– Soft, fluffy little cookies infused with the perfect spices to scream fall!

-Pumpkin Pie Bars – Perfect flavors of the season coated with a delicious layer of butterscotch crumb!
+Pumpkin Pie Bars – Perfect flavors of the season coated with a delicious layer of the butterscotch crumb!

 Source: Loving Life